CWE-1240: Use of a Risky Cryptographic Primitive

 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-Re-using Crypto primitive could compromise security
+Re-using random values may compromise security

 While an LFSR does provide pseudo-random number generation service, its entropy (measure of randomness) is less than that of a DRNG.
 Thus, using an LFSR weakens the strength of the crypto.